KarsvdBerg/ImagingProject/Main Project/Theory Janneke.md

 recognition.
 In Proceedings of the International Conference on Image Processing (ICIP), Beijing, China, 17–20 September 2017.

--use multistage training scheme to overcome the overfitting problem
+- use multistage training scheme to overcome the overfitting problem

 paper: https://www.mdpi.com/2076-3417/9/3/427